-For details link to the table: "Promotion of Environmental Awareness

-Supported by Innovative Technologies" p.63
+For details, refer to the table: "Environmental awareness and dissemination supported by innovative technologies" on page 62.

-The Green Travel Policy, which came into force on 13/09/2021, is a true "communication" document that not only contains the guidelines and objectives of the Travel Policy, but also provides business travellers with indicators and knowledge on practices that offer a lower environmental impact and encourages the use of alternatives, as well as sustainable options for business travel.
-After implementing the Green Travel Policy, we focused on selecting suppliers to partner with in order to make corporate travel more sustainable, prioritizing eco-friendly hotels, green transportation options, and other sustainable practices.
+The Green Travel Policy, which came into effect on 13/09/2021, is a comprehensive "communication" document that not only outlines the guidelines and objectives of the Travel Policy but also provides business travelers with indicators and knowledge about practices that offer a lower environmental impact.
+It encourages the use of alternative solutions and sustainable options for business travel.